MARKET SNAPSHOT: Stocks Hit Records As IBM Propels Dow Back Above 23,000

 Continue Reading Below

-U.S. stocks rose on Wednesday, with major indexes hitting intraday records and the Dow industrials returning above 23,000 as the latest round of corporate earnings continued to support the market.
+Major indexes hit intraday records and the Dow industrials returned above 23,000 on Wednesday as U.S. stocks gained momentum into the afternoon as the latest round of corporate earnings continued to support the market.

 What are the main benchmarks doing?